shurans/sscnet/README.md

   cd demo
   python demotest_model.py
   ```
-This demo runs semantic scene compeletion on one NYU depth map using pertrained model and outputs one '.ply' visulization of the result.
+This demo runs semantic scene compeletion on one NYU depth map using our pretrained model and outputs a '.ply' visulization of the result.

 ### Testing:
-0. run the testing script
+0. Run the testing script
   ` cd caffe_code/script/test
     python test_model.py`
-0. the output result will be stored in results in .hdf5 format
+0. The output results will be stored in folder `results` in .hdf5 format
-0. To test on other testset, e.g. suncg, nyu, nyucad you need to modify paths in “test_model.py”.
+0. To test on other testsets (e.g. suncg, nyu, nyucad) you need to modify the paths in “test_model.py”.

 ### Training:
-0. Fine tuning on NYU
+0. Finetuning on NYU
     `cd caffe_code/train/ftnyu
       ./train.sh`
 0. Training from scratch
     ` cd caffe_code/train/trainsuncg
     ./train.sh`
-0. To get more training data from SUNCG, please reference the SUNCG toolbox
+0. To get more training data from SUNCG, please refer to the SUNCG toolbox

 ### Visualization and Evaluation:
-0. After testing the result should be stored in results/
+0. After testing, the results should be stored in folder `results/`
-0. You can also download the precomputed result:
+0. You can also download our precomputed results:
    `./download_results.sh`
 0. Run the evaluation code in matlab:
 ``` shell